devopstoday11/docker-gen/README.md

       log the output(stdout/stderr) of notify command -notify-sighup container-ID
       send HUP signal to container.
-Equivalent to 'docker kill -s HUP container-ID' -only-exposed
+Equivalent to 'docker kill -s HUP container-ID' -notify-sighup-service service-name
+      send HUP signal to all containers belong to a service -only-exposed
       only include containers with exposed ports -only-published
-      only include containers with published ports (implies -only-exposed) -include-stopped
+      only include containers with published ports (implies -only-exposed) -print-context
+      only print the generated template context -include-stopped
       include stopped containers
   -tlscacert string